esk2187/STAT3106Project/README.md

    - **README.md**: a Markdown document with detailed instructions for constructing and running data processing, the active learning interface, and the ML pipelines in Colab.
 4. **headline_shift_NEW**: included as a directory version of the zip file.
 Notably, this excludes the following:
    - **Kaggle-sourced data**: We use a Kaggle-sourced dataset with 4.5M headlines across the 10 largest U.S. news sites (2007–2022), from which we filter for CNN, Fox News, The Washington Post, and The New York Times in the 2013–2022 window.
 This is uploaded directly via JSON.
+5. **perm_app**: Our final, permanently-hosted app codebase.
+We include it as a .zip here, but the hosting codebase can be found in the following repository (included separately so as to not interfere with the organization of the current codebase): https://github.com/dingdongtinz/headline-shift/tree/main